-Any student who is unable, because of his or her religious beliefs, to attend classes or to participate in any examination, study, or work requirement should be provided with an opportunity to make up such examination, study, or work requirement that he or she may have missed because of such absence on any particular day; provided, however, that such make-up examination or work should not create an unreasonable burden upon such school.
+Any student who is unable, because of their religious beliefs, to attend classes or to participate in any examination, study, or work requirement should be provided with an opportunity to make up such examination, study, or work requirement that they may have missed because of such absence on any particular day, provided that such makeup examination or work does not create an unreasonable burden upon the university.
 Students should make appropriate arrangements with the instructor in advance of the absence, preferably at least two weeks before the religious observance.

 Absence Because of Jury Duty

 Members of the university community are expected to fulfill their obligations to serve on a jury if called upon.
-A student selected for jury duty should inform his or her instructors.
+A student selected for jury duty should inform their instructors.
 They will provide a reasonable substitute or compensatory opportunities for any required work missed.
 A student with such an absence will not be penalized in any way.